metalcarratt/code-notes/study/aws-architect/secure-access.md

-- Ensure you know the differences between public, private, hybrid, and multi-cloud environments and how to design secure access to all of them.
+- know the differences between public, private, hybrid, and multi-cloud environments and how to design secure access to all of them.
 - AWS accounts.
-You must understand what accounts are and how they work to ensure you have secure access to your AWS resources.
+Understand what accounts are and how they work to ensure you have secure access to your AWS resources.
 - Review the best practices for account root user security, applying the principle of least privilege, and multifactor authentication.
   - AWS accounts begin with a single account root user with full permissions.
 So why is this a risk to use the account root user?
 Well, these account permissions cannot be changed or modified and if this account root user is compromised then so is the whole AWS environment.
   - One way to secure the account root user is to add multifactor authentication.
 But what else could we implement to secure our AWS account?